 Essentially, what you want to do first is take some deep diaphragmatic breaths as noted earlier.
 This calms your mind and gets oxygen up to your brain.

-Throughout the day, especially when you feel stressed or need a quick boost of brain power, take some time to breath deeply and get in touch with one or more of your 5 senses.
+Throughout the day, especially when you feel stressed or need a quick boost of brain power, take some time to breathe deeply and get in touch with one or more of your 5 senses.

 5) Chew Something